Xarelto Explained: 10 Must-Knows About This Life-Saving Drug

 The higher doses of Xarelto -- the 15 and 20 milligram (mg) tablets -- should be taken with food to increase the absorption of the medicine.

-- If you are taking the 15 or 20 mg tablets for treatment of deep vein thrombosis (DVT) or pulmonary embolism (PE), take your tablets with food at the same time each day as directed by your doctor.
+- If you are taking the 15 or 20 mg tablets for treatment of deep vein thrombosis (DVT) or pulmonary embolism (PE), take your tablets with food at the same time each day.